fcorowe/intro-gds/content/authors/rjbeecham/_index.md

 ---
 authors:
-- rjbeecham
+- fcorowe
-name: Roger Beecham
+name: Francisco Rowe
 superuser: true
 ---

-Roger Beecham is Associate Professor in Visual Data Science at University of Leeds.
+Francisco Rowe is the lead of the Geographic Data Science Lab and Senior Lecturer at University of Liverpool, United Kingdom.